Midsole of a shoe: Every athlete should know this!

 Shock absorption and injury prevention

-As you go for a run, sprint on the ground, or play your favorite sport, you may need to make quick and sudden movements.
+As you go for a run, sprint on the ground, or play a sport, you may need to make quick movements.
 These movements could often apply a lot of pressure on the impact points where your feet land on the ground.

 The soles in your shoes help protect your feet against these impacts.